Takeaway Restaurant Health and Safety Templates

 All takeaways must have a fire risk assessment and suitable fire precautions in place.

 The Regulatory Reform (Fire Safety) Order 2005 requires every takeaway to carry out and regularly review a Fire Risk Assessment.
 You must also maintain fire extinguishers, alarms, clear escape routes, and train staff in emergency procedures.
-Our Fire Risk Assessment Template & Essential Fire Safety Template Bundle are designed specifically to help ensure you stay compliant.
+Our Fire Risk Assessment Template and Essential Fire Safety Template Bundle are designed specifically to help ensure you stay compliant.

 Do I need COSHH assessments for cleaning chemicals in my takeaway?

-Yes.
-COSHH assessments are a legal requirement for cleaning chemicals and other hazardous substances.
+Yes, COSHH assessments are a legal requirement for cleaning chemicals and other hazardous substances.

 Takeaways use a wide range of cleaning products, degreasers, and sanitisers that can cause burns, skin irritation, or breathing problems if not handled correctly.
 The COSHH (Control of Substances Hazardous to Health) Regulations 2002 require you to assess these risks and put controls in place.
 Our COSHH Risk Assessment Templates for various hazardous substances are pre-filled and easy to customise for your business.